apache/parquet-format/README.md

 ## Checksumming
 Pages of all kinds can be individually checksummed.
 This allows disabling of checksums at the HDFS file level, to better support single row lookups.
-Checksums are calculated using the standard CRC32 algorithm - as used in e.g. GZip - on the serialized binary representation of a page (not including the page header itself).
+Checksums are calculated using the standard CRC32 algorithm - as used in e.g. GZIP - on the serialized binary representation of a page (not including the page header itself).

 ## Error recovery